 - OMC have a good knowledge of Monaghan town, its streets and laneways and should be consulted as part of the implementation of the heritage actions, including the review of ACAs/ RPS - Broad Road markets were an important part of Monaghan town history up to late 20th century - OMS research on laneways, old street pumps and street names has the potential to feed into the heritage actions - St Louis convent lands along Broad Road were separated from the town with a tall wall, its removal having a positive impact on connecting the lands to the centre.
 Heritage Council A consultation with the Heritage Council took place at the early stages of the project, The consultation included presentation of the baseline report and focused on the Historic Towns Initiative and Town Centre First projects.
 Comments from the Heritage Council: - Given the extent of vacancy/ dereliction work in the town centre/ ACAs, HTI funding for any of the properties already identified could focus on external works which would contribute to the restoration of historic character and public realm enhancement. - Possible repair works to public buildings and monuments could be investigated.
-E.g. restoration of the fountain on Rossmore monument, funding for explorative works to the Crannog on Convent Lake. - The new MCC Development Plan is at the consultation stage and will consider a heritage submission. - The HTI report should contain a number of actions and projects suited to HTI funding.
+E.g. restoration of the fountain on Rossmore monument, funding for non-invasive survey of the crannóg on Convent Lake. - The Heritage Council will be making a submission to the MCC Development Plan in the current consultation process. - The HTI report should contain a number of actions and projects suited to HTI funding.
 Given the limited amount of funding available, c.350K, internal works to vacant/ derelict properties may be too costly to be included in HTI projects, and other streams of funding may be more appropriate.
-Project: Monaghan Historic Towns Client: Monaghan County Council